microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

   * HINT: `kubectl cordon`
   * Validate the pod comes up on a different node

+Scale your app:
+* Change the replica from 1 to 2
+  * Validate you have: 1 Ready StatefulSet, 2 Pods Running, 2 Bound PVC and 2 Bound PV
+  * What impact to the curl output do you notice?

 ### Sub-Challenge 2: Azure Files with NFS with PVC

 In the previous sub-challenge, the service, PVC and deployment were generated for you.
 In this sub-challenge, use the previous YAML to duplicate scenario with the following changes:

 * Using Azure Files with NFS instead of an Azure Disk
 * Change the Deployment replicas to 2